 We only had to make one more stop since the last two waterfalls were in the same area with five minutes walk between.

-We watched the sun set completely while driving back to Reykjavik.
-Driving back with a feeling of being filled with an adventure, which left us awestruck and grateful to be able to experience Iceland’s magnificent and very unique natural beauty.
+We watched the sunset completely while driving back to Reykjavik.
+Driving back with a feeling of being filled with an adventure.
+We were left awestruck and grateful to be able to experience such magnificence and the very unique natural beauty of this country with just 5 days in Iceland.
 It is one place, that should be on your bucket list if it isn’t already.